56| Part 2 of — 22 Sengoku Period History (戦国時代歴史)

 The red circle above indicate the time we discuss in this chapter

-The Bakumatsu period is the last part of the Edo period on sword history.
+The Bakumatsu period is the last part of the Edo period in sword history.
 See the circle on the middle timeline above.
-However, political history does not divide the Edo period and the Bakumatsu period.
-There is not a clear-cut date for the Bakumatsu period.
+However, political history does not divide the Edo and Bakumatsu periods, and there is no specific date that separates them.

-The stories of Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Iyeyasu have been the most popular stories for the Japanese.
-Often the stories around this time are depicted on TV programs and in movies.
-The Edo period was the time when the Tokugawa family ruled Japan.
+The stories of Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Iyeyasu are the most popular among the Japanese.
+These stories are often shown on TV programs and movies.
+The Tokugawa family ruled Japan during the Edo period.

 The Tokugawa government was called the Tokugawa Bakufu.
-Throughout the Edo period, the Tokugawa family’s direct line, usually the firstborn sons, became the shogun.
-Yet, the emperors co-existed at the same time.
-Even though they did not have political power, the emperor’s family still held imperial status.
+Throughout the Edo period, the Tokugawa family’s direct descendants, usually the firstborn sons, became the shoguns.
+However, the emperors co-existed at the same time.
+Even though they did not hold political power, the imperial family still maintained imperial status.

-During the Edo period, it was a very peaceful time.
-Unlike the previous period, there were no wars.
-Yet, later in the time, the long-last Edo period (last approximately 260 years) became stagnated and began showing structural and financial problems in the ruling.
-This is the Bakumatsu (幕末) time, which means the last part of the Edo Bakufu
+The Edo period was peaceful.
+Unlike previous periods, there were no wars.
+Yet, later in the period, the long-lasting Edo period (which lasted about 260 years) became stagnant and began to show structural and financial problems in its rule.
+This is the Bakumatsu (幕末) time, the final phase of the Edo bakufu

-In the previous chapter, Chapter 25, Edo Period History explained that the Edo Bakufu closed the country to the outside world for most of the era.
-The only place in Japan with access to foreign countries was Dejima in Nagasaki (Southern part of Japan).
-During the Bakumatsu period, several European ships came to Japan asking (more like demanding) Japan to open ports for water and other whaling ships’ supplies.
-Also, some countries wanted to trade with Japan.
-Those countries were England, Russia, America, and France, etc.
+In the previous chapter, Chapter 25, Edo Period History explained that the Edo bakufu closed the country to the outside world for most of that era.
+The only place in Japan with access to foreign countries was Dejima in Nagasaki (the southern part of Japan).
+During the Bakumatsu period, several European ships visited Japan, asking (more like demanding) that Japan open its ports to provide water and other supplies for whaling ships.
+Also, some countries sought to trade with Japan.
+Those countries were England, Russia, America, and others.

-In 1792, the Russian government sent an official messenger to Japan demanding it to open up for trades.
-In 1853, Commodore Perry from the U.S. appeared with four massive warships at a port called Uraga (浦賀: Kanagawa prefecture now) and demanded Japan to open ports for water, fuel, and other supplies for the U.S. whaling ships.
+In 1792, the Russian government sent an official messenger to Japan, demanding that Japan open its ports to trade.
+In 1853, Commodore Perry from the U.S. arrived with four massive warships at the port of Uraga (浦賀: now in Kanagawa Prefecture) and demanded that Japan open its ports to water, fuel, and other supplies for U.S. whaling ships.

-Tokugawa Bakufu made treaties with several foreign countries and opened a few ports for trades.
-The Bakufu’s authority was lost, and Japan was divided into several different political groups.
-Those political groups fought chaotically, and the Meiji Restoration movement continued.
-In 1868, the Tokugawa Bafuku moved out of the Edo Castle in Edo (now Tokyo), and the Meiji Emperor moved in.
-The Meiji Shin Seifu (Meiji new government) was established centering the Meiji Emperor, and the Tokugawa Bakufu ended.
+The Tokugawa bakufu signed treaties with several foreign countries and opened a few ports for trade.
+The bakufu’s authority weakened, and Japan was divided into several political groups.
+While they fought chaotically, the Meiji Restoration movement continued.
+In 1868, the Tokugawa bakufu vacated Edo Castle in Edo (now Tokyo), and the Meiji Emperor moved in.
+The Meiji Shin Seifu (Meiji’s new government) was formed, centered around the Meiji Emperor, and the Tokugawa bakufu came to an end.

 Commodore-Perry-Visit-Kanagawa-1854 File:Commodore-Perry-Visit-Kanagawa-1854.jpg From ja.wikipedia.org/wiki/黒船 Public Domain